United States Penitentiary, Allenwood: Facility and programs

-Notable incidents
+Incidents

 1996 murder

-In April 1996, USP Allenwood inmate David Paul Hammer strangled fellow inmate Andrew Hunt Marti to death with a piece of homemade cord.
+In April 1996, USP Allenwood inmate David Paul Hammer allegedly strangled fellow inmate Andrew Hunt Marti to death with a piece of homemade cord.
 Hammer and Marti were cellmates in the Special Housing Unit, where especially violent inmates are held.
 Writing on a website dedicated to his case in 2001, Hammer could not ‘attribute any motive’ to his actions.
-Hammer, a career criminal who was serving a 1,200-year sentence for crimes including larceny, shooting with intent to kill, kidnapping and making bomb threats, subsequently pleaded guilty to Marti's murder and was sentenced to death.
+Hammer, a career criminal who was serving a 1,200-year sentence for crimes including larceny, shooting with intent to kill, kidnapping and making bomb threats, subsequently pleaded guilty to Marti's murder and was sentenced to death by the electric chair.

 The death sentence was vacated in 2006 after a federal judge found that prosecutors withheld evidence during the penalty phase that would have bolstered Hammer's claim that he and Marti were having consensual sex.
 In July 2014, another federal judge concurred, ruling that a life sentence was appropriate based upon multiple circumstances, including Hammer's acceptance of responsibility and remorsefulness, his extended family history of dysfunction, abuse and mental illness, his mental and emotional impairments and his self-improvement, specifically citing Hammer's writing to at-risk children and counseling them against engaging in criminal conduct.

 2005 murder

 On September 28, 2005, USP Allenwood inmates Ritz Williams (47085-008) and Shawn Cooya (48896-008) stabbed a fellow inmate, 50-year-old Alvin Allery, ten times with a homemade knife and repeatedly kicked him in the head and torso, causing Allery's death.
 Williams and Cooya were already serving lengthy sentences, Williams for murder and Cooya for weapons violations.
 A subsequent investigation revealed that Williams and Cooya planned the attack in advance.
-In 2013, Williams and Cooya pleaded guilty to first-degree murder and were sentenced to life in prison.
-As of March 2022, Williams is currently incarcerated at USP Atwater and Cooya at USP Florence ADMAX.
+In 2013, Williams and Cooya pleaded guilty to first-degree murder and were sentenced to life imprisonment without the possibility of parole.
+As of March 2022, Williams is currently incarcerated at USP Victorville and Cooya is at ADX Florence.

 2020 attack

-On December 7, 2020, two correctional officers were injured after one was stabbed in the neck and eye by convicted Canadian terrorist, Abdulrahman el Bahnasawy (75868-054).
-Both officers were taken via ambulance to Geisinger Medical Center in Danville.
-Both guards survived, with one losing an eye.
-El Bahnasawy was transferred to USP Lewisburg.
-In April 2021, el Bahnasawy was transferred from Lewisburg to ADX Florence.
+On December 7, 2020, two correctional officers were injured after one was stabbed in the neck and eye by Abdulrahman el Bahnasawy (75868-054), a Canadian convicted of terrorism-related offenses in 2016.
+Both officers were taken via ambulance to Geisinger Medical Center in Danville and survived, with one losing an eye.
+In April 2021, El Bahnasawy was transferred to ADX Florence.